 - Power distribution.

-- · Earthing.
+- Earthing.

-- · Trenching.

-- · Pits.

-- · Conduits.

-- · Main switchboard MCCBs.

-- · Submains.
+- Submains.

-- · Distribution boards.
+- Distribution boards.

-- · Cable access.
+- Cable access.

 - Connection to equipment.

-- · Testing and commissioning.
+- Testing and commissioning.

 - Removal of all redundant equipment, cabling and switchgear.

 Undertake all power distribution cabling works including any temporary works that may be necessary to ensure the power supply is maintained to the school during operating hours.
-All change overs / cutovers and interruptions to the power supply are to be between 10.00 pm and 5.00 am.
+All change overs / cutovers and interruptions to the power supply are to be outside of the school's normal operating hours.

 Provide the school with two weeks' notice of any interruptions.
-Should an interruption to the supply be required during the school's hours of operation, an alternative power supply must be provided and be connected / disconnected outside of the school's normal hours of operation.
+Should an interruption to the supply be required during the schools hours of operation, an alternative power supply must be provided and be connected / disconnected outside of the school's normal hours of operation.